nikhilhuh/LeetCodeClone/readme.md

 Future Scope :-<br>
 1. Cloud Storage for User Programs:<br>
 2. In the future, we plan to allow users to save their programs as files in the cloud.
 This will enable users to:<br>
  1. Save their programs and access them later from any device<br>
-2. Organize their programs into folders and projectsv
+ 2. Organize their programs into folders and projects<br>
  3. Share their programs with others by sharing a link to the file<br>
  4. Collaborate with others on projects in real-time<br>
  5. To achieve this, we will integrate a cloud storage service such as Google <br>Drive, Dropbox, or Amazon S3.
 Users will be able to save their programs to their cloud storage account and access them later by logging in to their account.<br><br>

 Additional Features :-<br>
 1. We also plan to add the following features in the future:<br>